kernt/nautilus_environment/README.md

-# gedit_enviromnet
+# nautilius_enviromnet
-some staff for gedit text editor
+some staff for Nautilus the Gnome filemanager